oamlnerds/oamlnerds.github.io/README.md

 On this oamlnerds website you will find fun things to do with friends.
 If you are a member of the oamlnerds please ask Angela to post information.
 Thanks for joining the oamlnerds website!

 Olivia is the "o" of the Oamlnerds.
 She is kind, loving, hardworking, and funny.
 She plays softball and has two little sisters and princess (the cat) and Pepper (her dog).
-With her we are the OAMLNERS!
+With her we are the OAMLNERDS!

 Angela is the "a" of the Oamlnerds.
 She is funny, joyful, kind, and smart.
 She is in the Sitka Skippers (jump rope team), has a little sister, and 6 pet goldfish.
 One of them is about six and a half years old.
 With her we are the OAMLNERDS!